Co-op Jobs

 • Timeline: Must be available to start in the late spring or early summer.
 Heavy in summer and early fall, with some steady work throughout the year.

 • Skills: Outgoing and comfortable attending events and approaching folks in the community to help them discover the wonderful programs offered at Little Wonders.
-Self-starter, able to work independently to help shape this new role.
+Self-starter, able to work independently to help promote Little Wonders.

 • Monetary Commitment: None.